ryousfi/FTS/README.md

 1. Open the plugin from the Figma plugin menu.
 2. Wait for the icons to load — they are displayed grouped by size for review.
 3. Click **Sync to GitLab** to create a merge request with the updated icon files.

-#### Component modes

-Allows switching the explicit variable mode applied to a selected component (e.g. switching a Component Web App node between available themes).

-**How to use:**

-1. Select one or more component nodes on the canvas.
-2. Open the plugin — available modes are listed automatically.
-3. Select the desired mode from the list.
-4. Click **Apply selected mode** to apply it to the selected nodes.

 ---